IoIxD/png_to_svg/README.md

 ![demonstartion](https://ioi-xd.net/files/demonstration.png)

 ...oh yeah, except for the fact that it's still technically antialiased, and shapeRendering it actually makes it look a bit worse then turning anti aliasing off on a png.
 Because of the nature of SVG, though, it is *less* blurry, and on higher screens the blur is barely noticable to most people (unless they take a screenshot of the screen and zoom in).
 You might consider a solution where you display pngs at lower resolutions, but this is actually not necessary because the anti aliasing only happens on screens above 1080p.
 Sadly, this is obviously not a perfect solution, but with the advent of higher res displays, it's certainly the best way forward.

+# Compiling/Usage
+Requires go 1.17.
+It exclusively uses libraries built into golang, so in theory, you should be able to do `go build main.go` and get an executable for your operating system.

+As you might guess by that last paragraph, it's a terminal application.
+The only arguments it takes are images to convert, and wildcards are supported so you can convert an entire folder of pngs.